 Armenia is a land-locked country located in south-western Asia, bordering Georgia to the north, Turkey to the west, and Iran and Azerbaijan to the south and east.
-The country's total land area is roughly 30,000 square kilometres, and its population is estimated to be 3.3 million (2014).
-The capital of Armenia is the city of Yerevan.
+The country's total land area is roughly 30,000 square kilometres, and its population is an estimated 3 million (2016).
+The capital city of Armenia is Yerevan.
 Armenia's national day is celebrated on 21 September.

-Agriculture is the country’s largest employer, with other significant sectors including construction and mining of non-ferrous metals.
+Agriculture is Armenia’s largest employer, with other significant sectors including construction and mining of non-ferrous metals.
 Armenian mines produce copper, zinc, gold and lead.
 The majority of Armenia's energy is produced with fuel imported from Russia, including gas and nuclear fuel for its nuclear power plant located at Metsamor.
 In 2009, following completion of a pipeline, Iran began exporting gas to Armenia.
-The mountainous country also uses hydroelectricity to meet its energy needs.
+Armenia also uses hydroelectricity to meet its energy needs.

 Australia recognised Armenian independence on 26 December 1991 and established diplomatic relations on 15 January 1992.
 Australia's Ambassador in Moscow is accredited to Armenia.
 There is no Armenian Government representation in Australia.

-The 2011 census recorded 16,723 people in Australia who claim Armenian ancestry.
+The 2016 census recorded 19,241 people in Australia who claim Armenian ancestry.
 Migrants of Armenian ancestry have come to Australia from a number of countries other than Armenia itself, including Egypt, Lebanon, Syria, Jordan, Israel, Turkey and India.
 Migration to Australia began in the second half of the nineteenth century.
 The peak period of migration occurred in the 1960s.
-Today, the Armenian community in Australia includes people born in 43 different countries.

 High Level Visits

-In March 2015 the Armenian Minister for Diaspora, Ms Hranush Hakobyan, visited Australia.
-Armenian Foreign Minister, Mr Edward Nalbandian, visited Australia in August 2012.
-The Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Armenia in June 2012.
-The Hon Joe Hockey MP visited Armenia in November 2005 as Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.
+In March 2015 then-Armenian Minister for Diaspora, Ms Hranush Hakobyan, visited Australia.
+Then-Armenian Foreign Minister, Mr Edward Nalbandian, visited Australia in August 2012.
+The then-Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Armenia in June 2012.
+The Hon Joe Hockey MP visited Armenia in November 2005 as then Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.

 Bilateral economic and trade relationship

 Two-way trade between Australia and Armenia is modest.
-In 2014 total merchandise trade amounted to A$1.7 million.
-Australian exports were worth A$1.4 million, predominantly consisting of butter.
-Imports to Australia from Armenia were valued at A$268,000 and consisted mainly of clothing and footwear.
+Total merchandise trade in 2016-17 was $1.95 million.
+Australian exports were worth $1.44 million, predominantly consisting of telecommunications equipment.
+Imports to Australia from Armenia were valued at $507,000 and consisted mainly of clothing.